GuiSamuka/guisamuka/README.md

-### Hi there 👋 My name is Guilherme Samuel and I study Computer Engineering
+### Hi there!!
+My name is Guilherme Samuel and I study Computer Engineering

-- ❤ I'm an enthusiast in artificial intelligence algorithms and applied technology
+- I'm an enthusiast in artificial intelligence algorithms and applied technology
-- 🌱 Lately, I've been studying DevOps
+- Lately, I've been studying DevOps

 <!--